Mockly

 Describes how to create controllers using NestJS and manipulate data with PouchDB

 From time to time you probably want to add some special behaviour to your mocks like filtering a list of resources, apply pagination, upload or download some files and so on.
-Mockly provides you a simple way to do it using NestJS.
+Mockly provides you a simple way to do it using .

 Creating a controller